CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/01-Installation Guides/01-Kubernetes/03-Oracle/index.md

 7. **Verify Region-Specific Resource Availability**
    ● Not all Oracle Cloud regions support the same resources (e.g., GPU availability varies by region).
    ● Consult Oracle Cloud documentation to confirm available resources in your desired region.

+# Document Overview

+The purpose of this document is to provide a walkthrough of the installation and initial testing process of the Cambria Cluster and Cambria FTC applications in the Kubernetes environment.
+The basic view of the document is the following:

+1. Overview of the Cambria Cluster / FTC Environment in a Kubernetes Environment
+2. Preparation for installation (Prerequisites)
+3. Create and configure the Kubernetes Cluster, Logging, and Metrics
+4. Install Cambria Cluster and Cambria FTC on the Kubernetes Cluster
+5. Verify the installation is working properly
+6. Test the Cambria Cluster / FTC applications
+7. Update the Cambria Cluster / FTC applications on Kubernetes Cluster
+8. Delete a Kubernetes Cluster
+9. Quick Reference of Kubernetes Installation
+10. Quick Reference of Important Kubernetes Components (urls, template projects, test player, etc)
+11. Glossary of important terms

+## 1. Overview

+### 1.1.
+Cambria Cluster / FTC Kubernetes Deployment

+There are two major applications involved in this Kubernetes installation: **Cambria Cluster** and **Cambria FTC**.

+**Cambria Cluster:**
+This deployment is recommended to run on at least 3 nodes (`replica = 3`) with a service (Load Balancer) that exposes the application externally.
+For each of these nodes, Cambria Cluster will be installed on its own pod and designated to its own node.
+One node acts as the leader and the other two are replicas for the purpose of replacing the leader in the case it becomes inactive, corrupted, etc.

+Each Cambria Cluster pod has three containers:
+1. Cambria Cluster (application)
+2. Leader Elector tool that chooses which of the Cambria Cluster node / pod will be the leader
+3. Cambria FTC Autoscaler tool that, when the FTC autoscaler is enabled, will automatically deploy worker nodes for encoding purposes based on the number of encoding jobs queued to the system.

+This is based on the calculation (rounded down):
+**Number of Nodes to Deploy = (Number of Queued Jobs + 2) / 3**

+Also for the Cluster deployment, there is a corresponding PostgreSQL database installed on a separate pod for each active Cambria Cluster pod.
+The data is replicated between the different database pods in order to preserve data in case of issues with the database and/or Cluster.

+**Cambria FTC:**
+Capella’s Cambria FTC deployment consists of one or more nodes that (by default) are of different instance types than the Cambria Cluster nodes.
+These nodes focus specifically on running encoding tasks.
+Similar to Cambria Cluster, the Cambria FTC application is installed on its own pod and designated to its own node.

+Each Cambria FTC pod has three containers:
+1. Cambria FTC (application)
+2. Auto-Connect FTC dotnet tool that does the following:
+   - lists pods
+   - attempts to find Cambria Cluster
+   - connects the Cambria FTC application running in the pod to the Cambria Cluster that it found.
+   This container also deletes its own node pool or recycles its node if no Cambria Cluster is found within a specific time (~20 minutes).
+3. Pgcluster database for storing its encoder's own job contents and other such information for as long as the pod is running.

+Each node in the Kubernetes Cluster will either be running the Cluster deployment or the FTC deployment.